felixgborrego/grpc-performance-poc/README.md

 In my small quest to compare gRPC performance between Go and Rust, I found that both languages deliver impressive results, with Go edging out Rust with slightly better performance metrics!

 I believe that with some optimizations, Rust, being a non-GC language, could potentially outperform Go.

 However, given the impressive performance numbers we've seen and all the other aspects to consider when building a new service, there are only a few cases where Rust would make a significant difference.

 In my personal opinion, the added complexity of Rust isn't necessary if you're looking for a high-performance gRPC service.
+All things considered, it's mind-blowing how effortlessly you can write massive concurrent applications nowadays!